Drops a specified role.

 Default role settings for all users with the dropped role as their default role do not reset to NULL.
 Affected users receive no warnings or errors the next time they log on.
 The system does not use the obsolete default role for privileges validation.

-If a dropped default role is later recreated, it automatically becomes the default role again, but it has a different role ID number than it had before being dropped.
+If a dropped default role is later recreated, it reassumes its status as the default role, but it has a different role ID number than it had before being dropped.

 - User DBC.

 - A user who has the DROP ROLE privilege.

 - A user who has been granted the specified role WITH ADMIN OPTION.